rustamlatypov/bachelor-thesis/README.md

 ## Remarks

-The code for reproducing error analysis, and convergence is not provided, but can rather be derived from the core code with minimal effort.
+The code for reproducing error analysis and convergence is not provided, but can rather be derived from the core code with minimal effort.
 The code contains references to `/doc/thesis.pdf`.

 ## Author